Shreyashm16/Hospital-Appointment-and-Information-System/README.md

 ## Drawbacks/LoopHoles

-* Any one can be Admin.
-There is no Approval required for admin account.
+* There is no Approval required for admin account.
 So you can disable admin signup process and use any logic like creating superuser.
-* There should be at least one doctor in hospital before admitting patient.
-So first add doctor.
-* On update page of doctor/patient you must have to update password.

 ## Feedback